Hand-carry Baggage Number and Regulations

 Any unchecked items occupying extra seats are charged and considered as "Cabin Baggage", such as an urn, carved statue or musical instruments.

-To properly secure the cabin baggage on a seat, you are suggested to store your baggage in packages with handle(s).
+To properly secure the cabin baggage on a seat, you are suggested to store your baggage in hard package with handle(s).
 Cabin baggage is the item(s) that you carry with you into the aircraft cabin and are kept under your custody throughout the flight.
 EVA Air assists in securing the item but is not liable for any loss of or damage to this cabin baggage unless such loss or damage is caused by EVA Air's negligence.